Institutional Arrangements and Forward Agenda

 The Joint Committee will also identify the needs and priorities of partners in relation to development assistance.

 Consultation and dispute settlement

-Similar to other Agreements, consultation and dispute settlement provisions in PACER Plus are structured around a framework that contains Party-to-Party consultations in the first instance, followed by a formal binding dispute settlement process if consultations do not identify a mutually satisfactory outcome.
+Similar to other Agreements, consultation and dispute settlement provisions in PACER Plus are structured around a framework that contains member-to-member consultations in the first instance, followed by a formal binding dispute settlement process if consultations do not identify a mutually satisfactory outcome.

 For the first time in an Australian FTA, sanitary and phytosanitary measures will be subject to the Consultations and Dispute Settlement Chapter.
 This innovation reflects the fact that some of the Pacific island countries (such as Cook Islands, Kiribati, Nauru, Niue, Tuvalu) are not Members of the World Trade Organization (WTO), and therefore do not have recourse to the WTO dispute settlement system.

 PACER Plus does not include Investor-State Dispute Settlement provisions.

 PACER Plus imposes no new obligations on government procurement, competition policy, state owned enterprises, global trade remedies, domestic subsidies, export subsidies or export duties.
 Nor does it impose new obligations on non-discrimination in internal taxation and regulation, fees and charges for services rendered, quantitative import and export restrictions, import licensing, customs valuation, sanitary and phytosanitary measures, other standards and conformance issues, trade-related investment measures, and intellectual property protection.

 Provisions on general exceptions to obligations and commitments in PACER Plus will permit members to adopt or enforce measures that would otherwise be inconsistent with the Agreement.
 These exceptions include actions taken by members that are necessary to protect public morals or protect human, animal or plant life or health or that conserve exhaustible natural resources.